About Lancaster

 The Lancaster Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Wabash County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Lancaster, Illinois residents are available through the local police department and authorized providers in Wabash County.
+Fingerprinting services for Lancaster, Illinois residents are available through local police (where present) and authorized providers in Wabash County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Wabash County Sheriff's Office for scheduling and fees.

 The Wabash County Clerk's Office in Wabash County, Illinois maintains a full collection of public records for the village of Lancaster.
 These records include birth, marriage, and death certificates, as well as land deeds, property assessments, and other important documents related to the community.
 Residents and researchers can access these records by visiting the Wabash County Courthouse in Mount Carmel, Illinois or by submitting requests online.
 The county's website provides detailed information on how to obtain copies of public records.